1895 VAMC football team: Washington and Lee

 VAMC played their third game of the season on October 26, 1895 against Washington and Lee University in Lexington, VA with 500 in attendance.
 VAMC halfback A. P. Eskridge recorded a forty five-yard run and a touchdown, and halfback J. Lewis Ingles had an eighty five-yard touchdown run.
 The other touchdowns were scored by Miles Hart (2) and William Mayer.

 The starting lineup for VAMC was: Johnson (left end), James (left tackle), Mayer (left guard), Thomas (center), Patrick (right guard), Hart (right tackle), Watts (right end), Martin (quarterback), Ingles (left halfback), A. P. Eskridge (right halfback), Dashiell (fullback).
+The substitutes were: Wills.

 The starting lineup for Washington and Lee was: Mitchell (left end), Dice (left tackle), William Mason (left guard), Jay Oberlin (center), Carlock (right guard), James Cowan (right tackle), Lunsford (right end), Willis (quarterback), Albert Jenkins (left halfback), Henry Larrimore (right halfback), Barclay (fullback).

 Roanoke YMCA

 On November 9, 1895, VAMC played against the Roanoke YMCA on the Roanoke Athletic Club grounds in front of 300 people.
 VAMC scored a touchdown within the first ten minutes of play, and then on the next drive, VAMC turned the ball over on downs.
 Roanoke then passed the ball to their fullback Meade, who then attempted a failed dropkick.
 On the very next play, VAMC scored a rushing touchdown.
 VAMC then scored again six minutes into the second half.
 Roanoke was then able to drive down the field and made it to the four-yard line, but then their halfback S. Handy fumbled and it was recovered by VAMC.
 However, Roanoke YMCA was then able to record a safety, their only points of the game.
 The game was then called because of darkness, and VAMC won 16–2.

 The starting lineup for VAMC was: Johnson (left end), James (left tackle), Mayer (left guard), Thomas (center), Patrick (right guard), Hart (right tackle), Norfleet (right end), Martin (quarterback), A. P. Eskridge (left halfback), Ingles (right halfback), Dashiell (fullback).
-The substitutes were: Wood.
+The substitutes were: Cox and Wood.

 The starting lineup for Roanoke YMCA was: Obenshain (left end), W. Turner (left tackle), Nunan (left guard), M. W. Turner (center), Nelms (right guard), Bently (right tackle), Moss (right end), Duke (quarterback), S. Handy (left halfback), K, Handy (right halfback), Meade (fullback).